Comma0101/holm-school/02-How-To-Be-A-Not-Rich-Computer-Scientist.md

 Textbooks, and by fiat university libraries, WILL go completely digital in time (surprisingly faster than you might expect).
 A paperless library, both university and public, is inevitable.
 While universities are encumbered by publisher contracts and journal subscriptions, Perlego cuts that fat and offers affordable digital textbooks in such a range of subjects as to mimic a university library.
 For the online learner, it is a boon to your bottomline.
 OER is expansive enough to cover a complete CS curriculum, but it is limited to the CS curriculum.
 Perlego fills in the gaps to offer a university curriculum/library stack in nearly EVERY university subject.
 This is very rewarding and affordable EdTech, I would actually prioritize this service before any other subscription-based educational service listed.

 For example, you can read [Liang's Java Programming textbook](https://www.perlego.com/book/811725/introduction-to-java-programming-and-data-structures-comprehensive-version-global-edition-pdf) in certain regions.
 This is the textbook that my school was attempting to get me to pay $150 for (I bought the previous edition for $15 used on Amazon).
 This demonstrates how important Perlego will be to self-educators in the future. $12 a month is chump change, anyone can work 2 hours at minimum wage per month to pay for thousands of computer science textbooks.
 While Holm School documents many free OER textbooks, you shouldn't completely write off paying $12 a month for Perlego just because it costs some money.
 Find a means of earning the money if you can.
 If you can pay, you'll find yourself with years of learning material to fuel a DIY computer science education.
 Considering how valuable books like Liang's Java Programming textbook are, and they are available on Perlego, I think it is important to subscribe to Perlego if you don't have access to a university library.
 It is inevitable that university libraries get digitized into an affordable subscription model that can be subscribed to by universities and independent learners alike.
-I am pleased to say it appears that time is finally here in the United States.</p>
+I am pleased to say it appears that time is finally here in the United States.

 ### Archive.org